 Like with other foods, there is always a chance that your guinea pig is allergic or has a bad reaction to blueberries.
 This is rare, but it’s always important to introduce new foods gradually and keep an eye on your guinea pig in case they have an adverse reaction.

 How Often Can Guinea Pigs Eat Blueberries?

-Guinea pigs can eat 2-3 blueberries up to twice a week.
-It’s best to spread out the days you feed blueberries and avoid giving them on back-to-back days.
+Guinea pigs can eat 2-3 blueberries once or twice a week.
+It’s best to spread out the days you feed blueberries and avoid giving them back-to-back days.
 You should not feed your guinea pig blueberries every day due to the high levels of sugar and acidity.

 If your guinea pig is overweight or eats other types of fruit regularly, it’s best to reduce the frequency of feeding blueberries to once a week or less.